energysystems/docs/hpc/calliope-delftblue.md

 PORT=27099
 ```

-## Seting up a cluster job and running
+## Setting up a cluster job and running

 To run your model, you'll need to set up a cluster job.
 That's the only additional step required compared to running on your local machine.
-For generic information of what this means, you can once more have a look at the cluster [Wiki/SLURM-scheduler](https://gitlab.tudelft.nl/dhpc/docs/-/wikis/Slurm-scheduler).
+For generic information of what this means, you can once more have a look at [DelftBlue's documentation on the Slurm scheduler](https://gitlab.tudelft.nl/dhpc/docs/-/wikis/Slurm-scheduler).

 In a nutshell, all you need to do is creating an .sbatch file that specifies the requirements of your job.
 To do so, create an empty text file and name it, e.g., `test_job.sbatch`.
-Then, open it with a text editor and make sure that the file contains the following information (see [Wiki/SLURM-scheduler](https://gitlab.tudelft.nl/dhpc/docs/-/wikis/Slurm-scheduler) for the meaning of each line):
+Then, open it with a text editor and make sure that the file contains the following information (see [Slurm scheduler](https://gitlab.tudelft.nl/dhpc/docs/-/wikis/Slurm-scheduler) for the meaning of each line):

 ```
 #!/bin/sh